Andor (soundtrack): Composition

-The title theme exists as multiple versions, used in different episodes, which either include synth, cello, or a band performing.
+The title theme exists as multiple versions used in different episodes, which either include synth, cello, or a band performing.
 Each theme has different orchestrations to fit with the different opening sequences in each episode.
 In the first three episodes, the music is there to provide a sense of atmosphere.
 For the planet Kenari's theme, Britell "wanted to create that sense of a lost world and of childhood".
 To simulate a forest, he used wooden blocks, branches and leaves, as well as sonic creation and string motifs mixed with synthesizer.
-For the planet Ferrix, the Time Grappler sound was created by banging on metal sounds in Britell's basement.
+For the planet Ferrix, the Time Grappler sound was created by banging on metal in Britell's basement.

-For one scene featuring Luthen Rael, Britell used an orchestra to give a "rich swelling sound", and for other scenes a felt-piano sound, to add to poignant moments.
+For one scene featuring Luthen Rael, Britell used an orchestra to give a "rich swelling sound", and for other scenes a felt-piano sound to add to poignant moments.
 Britell felt these sounds had a "kind of imperfection to them" and that the listener would be able to "feel the physicality" of the sound while watching the episode.
-Diegetic music was used for scenes on the planet Molana One, and the theme for the prison planet Narkina 5 has a new soundscape with synths that are "dark, almost subterranean".
+Diegetic music was used for scenes on the planet Morlana One, and the theme for the prison planet Narkina 5 has a new soundscape with synths that are "dark, almost subterranean".

 The detuned synthesizers are used in the score for the eighth and ninth episodes.
 In the tenth episode, the prison escape sequence has orchestral music consisting of French horns and celli.
 In the penultimate episode, a cello nonet of Maarva's theme was played with minimalistic music to describe the silence in the score, as Cassian is "let alone in the world".

 The music used during the funeral in the season finale was the first piece written for the series, due to the scene being a climactic point of the season.